StevenVB12/stevenvb12.github.io/_posts/2023-03-30-Minimap2-alignment.md

 #### 4.5.
 Modify relative alignment

-Let's make sure <i>optix</i> is aligned in the center of the plot between the two species.
-We can do this by calculating the offset of the optix positions in both fasta sequences and adjusting the coordinates in one of the two species' sequences.
+Let's make sure <i>optix</i> is aligned at the center of the plot between the two species.
+We can do this by calculating the offset of the <i>optix</i> positions in both fasta sequences and adjusting the coordinates in one of the two species' sequences.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #31708f; background-color: #d9edf7; border-color: #bce8f1;">